 - 1. During report in, the Unit Cadet Commander reports-in to the Head Judge.
 To report in, he/she should state: "(school name) NJROTC Unit from (city, state) reporting in for (event)" - 2.
-Armed & Unarmed Drill Teams will maintain the following competing cadet team sizes: - ◆ Color Guard 4 cadets, two rifles/two flags (ONLY units of 4 compete no exceptions) - ◆ Platoon Basic (Armed/Unarmed) 14 cadets (12 cadets, one guidon bearer, and a cadet commander) - ◆ Platoon Exhibition (Armed/Unarmed) 12 cadets plus a commander min. no max. limit no guidon permitted but an Unarmed Guide in Unarmed Ex and Armed Guide in Armed Ex are permitted, but NOT REQUIRED. - ◆ Knockout Drill (Armed/Unarmed) All NJROTC competition roster cadets may enter both the Armed & Unarmed Knockouts - 3.
+Armed & Unarmed Drill Teams will maintain the following competing cadet team sizes: - ◆ Color Guard 4 cadets, two rifles/two flags (ONLY units of 4 compete no exceptions) - ◆ Platoon Basic (Armed/Unarmed) 14 cadets (12 cadets, one guidon bearer, and a cadet commander) - ◆ Platoon Exhibition (Armed/Unarmed) 12 cadets plus a commander min. no max. limit no guidon permitted but an Unarmed Guide in Unarmed Ex and Armed Guide in Armed Ex are permitted, but NOT REOUIRED. - ◆ Knockout Drill (Armed/Unarmed) All NJROTC competition roster cadets may enter both the Armed & Unarmed Knockouts - 3.
 During Platoon Basic & Exhibition competition, teams will receive a 25-point penalty per missing cadet.
 With a maximum of two missing cadets allowed (for a 50-point penalty).
 No team may compete in these events with more than two cadets missing.
 No team may compete in Color Guard without 4 cadets (two rifles/two flags). - 4.
 The standard cadence for Platoon Basic and Color Guard Drill is 112 to 120 steps per minute.
 In all other facets of the event, cadence is left up to the discretion of the performing team. - 5.
 Several stationary movements listed in Platoon Basic and Color Guard Drill have been CAPITALIZED IN BOLD PRINT.
-These commands must be performed with a 5-second pause between the completion of the first movement and the command to begin the next movement.
-Failure to perform the movements with the required pause will result in a 5-point per-occurrence penalty. - 6.
+Teams performing these movements will NOT begin the execution of the following movement until directed to do so by the event head judge.
+This will be done with a simultaneous verbal ("CONTINUE") and visual (THUMBS UP SIGN) cue from the judge.
+Failure to wait for the judge will result in a 5-point per-occurrence penalty. - 6.
 During Platoon Basic/Color Guard, the performance of extra movements not required by the sequence (done primarily to avoid boundary violations, i.e., Mark Time, to the Rear March, etc.), will result in a 5-point per-occurrence deduction. - 7.
 It should be noted that special attention will be given by judges to ensure proper enforcement of all regulation movements (i.e., foot stomping, marching shoulder-to-shoulder vs. close interval, improper flashy movements, etc., along with shortening of the standard 30-inch step). - 8.
 Shoe taps MAY NOT BE WORN during ANY FACET of the NJROTC Nationals competition.
 Also, no bayonets, handguns (demilitarized or otherwise), special effects, music or musical instruments, (bugles, drums...ANY musical instrument), or pyrotechnics are allowed to be used or carried by anyone at the event.
 Additionally, no horns, whistles, or any other artificial noise-making devices may be used at the event by anyone at any time.
 Teams failing to follow this rule may be removed from that competition event. - 9.
 All equipment authorized for use at the NJROTC Nationals must be available within the JUMS catalogue except where outlined differently herein.
 Schools with any questions regarding what is and is not authorized equipment for use should check with their Area Manager prior to attending the event to clarify this issue. - 10.
 Once a competition unit moves into the Ready Area for either Unit Personnel Inspection and/or Drill Phase Events, only uniformed NJROTC instructors may physically interact with the unit in any capacity.
 All others, to include, parents, spectators, non-participating cadets, and support personnel must move to the bleachers to watch and cheer-on the competitors.
 THIS WILL BE STRICTLY ENFORCED!